stfc/cloud-docs/source/Swift/QuickStart.rst

 .. warning::

   Files uploaded in this way must be less than 5GiB.
-See :ref:`Upload-Objects-CLI` for instructions on uploading larger files.
+See :ref:`swift_cli_large_objects` for instructions on uploading larger files.
   If `Error: Unable to upload the object` is displayed for a file smaller than this, you may need to contact the Cloud team to request a quota increase.

 If successful, the file will be listed below the `Upload` icon.